Band delivers powerful tribute to Glenn Frey

 Deacon added he grew up singing his father’s songs.
 “The first songs I learned on guitar were ‘Take It Easy’ and ‘Peaceful Easy Feeling.’
 He was always very supportive and very encouraging of my music and my love for music.”

 During the same interview, a beaming Gill commented, “In my mind, I always thought I’d have made a good Eagle…but in a million years, I never would have seen this coming.
 It’s pretty surreal.
 I turned 60 recently, and to get to be a part of this amazing legacy of songs, that’s the greatest part of all this for me.”

 While Deacon’s and Gill’s participation in last night’s show had been announced, the appearance of another music artist was a surprise.
 Bob Seger, a long-time friend of Frey and a collaborator, joined the band to sing Heartache Tonight.
 The song choice was not a coincidence – Seger had co-written the tune with Henley, Frey and J.D.
 Souther and provided (non-credited) background vocals on the recording.

-Following are a few clips showing Deacon Frey and Gill with the band.
-For the most part they are from other shows.
+Following are a few clips showing Deacon Frey and Vince Gill with the band.
+The footage is taken from other shows.

 Tequila Sunrise featuring Vince Gill

 And then there is of course the ultimate signature Eagles tune, Hotel California, which was the first encore.